Controllers

 The control_mask determines which target channels are externally supplied and which ones are synthesized inside the cascade.
 That is the key hook that lets the same controller support position-style or lower-level command modes.

 In lav2.controller.run, the lower-level flight modes also override how collective thrust enters the stack.
-For cmd_ctatt and cmd_ctbr, the thrust-related target channel is passed through Mixer via apply_thrust_curve(...) and then injected directly into the mixer input, instead of being generated by the outer position and velocity loops.
-That is why these modes behave as nested attitude or body-rate control with throttle pass-through, rather than as a full outer-loop position controller.
+For cmd_ctatt and cmd_ctbr, the thrust-related target channel passes through Mixer via apply_thrust_curve(...) and is then injected directly into the mixer input.
+The outer position and velocity loops do not generate this term.
+As a result, these modes behave as nested attitude or body-rate control with throttle pass-through, not as a full outer-loop position controller.

 Track Controller

 The track controller works on the planar state layout [x, y, yaw, u, v, r] and outputs left/right track acceleration-style commands.
-It is intentionally simpler than the flight cascade because the vehicle is under planar ground constraints rather than full 6-DoF flight.
+The structure is intentionally simpler than the flight cascade because the vehicle is subject to planar ground constraints, not full 6-DoF flight.

 Other Controller Families